 What are exotic car loans?

-In contrast, conventional auto lenders typically offer up to 84 months, and some credit unions
+in that they typically offer longer repayment terms.
+Conventional auto lenders typically offer up to 84 months, and some credit unions

-The benefits of exotic car loans
+Benefits of exotic car loans

-The drawbacks of exotic car loans
+Drawbacks of exotic car loans

 Seeking out conventional auto lenders that offer long repayment plans could open up more options for you.